-I have a B.A., M.Phil., and Ph.D. in History.
+I have a Ph.D. in History.
 Before becoming a journalist in 2016, I specialized in the history of early modern Europe.
 My research focused on Renaissance Italy, collective memory, race, and politics.
 See my C.V. for all the details.

-I’m currently the Assistant Director of the Renaissance Society of America (RSA).
-At RSA, I manage the logistics of the Annual Meeting (2,000-3,200 attendees and ca. 650 sessions) and day-to-day finances.
+I’m currently the Director of Meetings, Fellowships, and Grants of the Renaissance Society of America (RSA).
+At RSA, I manage the logistics of the Annual Meeting (2,000-3,200 attendees and ca. 650 sessions), day-to-day finances, and giving scholars money.

 I’m now focused on journalism and I have no immediate plans to teach or produce new academic writing, so this is just a way to share the things I’ve written (on a site that is not sketchy af academia dot edu).